aojedao/Microfactory/collections/_posts/2022-10-10-Transport-Module.md

    3. Clone the BeagleBone Blue OS using this [command](https://emteria.com/kb/clone-sd-cards-linux)
 2. Install RPLidar
    1. Configure the [serial port](https://github.com/berndporr/rplidar_rpi)
-   2. Check using the following commands: ls -l /dev/ |grep ttyUSB and      sudo chmod 666 /dev/ttyUSB0
+   2. Check using the following commands: `ls -l /dev/ |grep ttyUSB` to check the correct connection and `sudo chmod 666 /dev/ttyUSB0` to give the required permissions

 ### Block diagram <a name="Block-diagram"></a>
 Currently the mechatronic system of the robot works as following: